Iowa DMV Driving Test

 Pass the Iowa Permit Test the first time with our FREE Iowa Practice Tests.
 Study real driving permit test questions from the DMV handbook!.

-19. Which of the following is true of slippery roads?
+19. Which of the following is not a type of driver's license?

 Grade